ctyeong/ctyeong.github.io/about.md

 In fact, the ASU Graduate College recognized the significance of this research to provide the *Completion Fellowship* &mdash; a full financial support for my last semesters &mdash; while I was finalizing it.
 I still have some ongoing works as interesting extensions, and I will also try to post the updates in this website.

 I am always watching all my communication channels.
-Please feel free to reach out through any method you find below, if you would like to discuss anything.
+Please feel free to reach out through any method you can find below, if you would like to discuss anything.
 Thanks!